js646/tinsecure/README.md

 # Tinsecure 🔥 - Capture The Flag Web Application

 **Tinsecure** is a deliberately vulnerable web application designed for practicing web penetration testing techniques.
 It includes a [Tinder](https://tinder.com)-like web frontend and an Express.js server, focusing on common web exploits.
+The objective is to gain access to the admin account by exploiting certain vulnerabilities in the system.

 ## 🚨 Vulnerabilities included: